 Figure 3 Factors affecting telomere length in Seychelles warbler chicks.
 A Model averaged estimates and 95% confidence intervals for all explanatory terms used in a linear model with telomere length as the response variable.
 Numbers in brackets are the relative importance of each term in the top model set (see main text for details; TQ = territory quality).
 B Presence/absence of helpers and C tarsus length in relation to raw telomere length.
 Points and error bars in B are mean ± s.e., and the trend line in C represents fitted values from a linear regression.

-Figure 4 Factors affecting telomere length in Seychelles warblers fledglings (A) and subadults (B).
+Figure 4 Within season factors affecting telomere length in Seychelles warbler fledglings (A) and subadults (B).
 Points and error bars represent model averaged estimates and 95% confidence intervals for all explanatory terms used in a linear model with telomere length as the response variable.
 Numbers in brackets are the relative importance of each term in the top model set (see main text for details; TQ = territory quality).

 Figure 5 Cohort-level variation in early-life telomere dynamics and lifespan in the Seychelles warbler, based on cross-sectional (A) and longitudinal (B) data (see Fig. 1 and main text for details).
 Points and error bars represent means and ± s.e., respectively, of all birds born in each summer (black) or winter (grey) breeding season.

-Figure 6 Kaplan-Meier curves showing the relationship between telomere length and survival in chick (A), fledgling (B) and sub-adult (C) Seychelles warblers.
-Telomere length is binned into groups here for visualisation purposes only (long and short = greater than or less than median telomere length, repectively).
+Figure 6 Kaplan-Meier curves showing the relationship between telomere length and survival for individuals measured as chicks (A), fledglings(B) and sub-adults (C) Seychelles warblers.
+Telomere length is binned into groups here for visualisation purposes only (long and short = greater than or less than median telomere length, respectively).

 Figure 1